leoallen85/pitchinvasion.github.io/CV.md

 Various Companies
 : *Freelance Web Developer*
   __2004-2014__
-  For the past 10 years I have worked freelance for various companies doing everything from building a co-working website in Ruby for a New-York based start-up, to an interactive map for an architectural firm embedded in Drupal, to custom booking software for Yoga teachers built using BackboneJS and Rails.
+  For the past 10 years I have worked freelance on-and-off for various companies, doing everything from building a co-working website in Ruby for a New-York based start-up to a bill-sharing application written in PHP.

 ------